- Panel Show

-Each show features four panellists, including resident player Alan Davies, answering questions that are so difficult that no-one expects to get any of the answers right.
+Each show features the host, Stephen Fry (Series A-M) and then later Sandi Toksvig (Series N onwards), and four panellists, including resident player Alan Davies, answering questions that are so difficult that no-one expects to get any of the answers right.
 Thus points are given for answers that may not be right but are interesting.
 Points are taken away (often from Alan), to answers that are not only wrong but are pathetically obvious.

 QI is the show that proves that almost everything you know about the blue whale is wrong, the issue of how many moons the Earth has is a lot more complicated than you expect, and that there is something interesting to say about the Acropolis, where the Parthenon is.